ChayutWo/chayutwo.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+#subtitle: Why you'd want to go on a date with me
 ---

-My name is Inigo Montoya.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?

-### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+Hi!
+My name is Chayut Wongkamthong.
+I am from Thailand.
+My academic and professional background lies in the fields of data science and engineering.
+I have a strong belief in Bayesian approach, and I have working and research experiences in the following fields:

+- Missing data
+- Bayesian nonparametric methods such as Dirichlet process (DP) mixture models
+- Radar signal processing
+- Numerical optimization
+- Petroleum engineering

+**Research interest**: Bayesian statistics, Missing data, Statistical machine learning, Numerical optimization

+In my free time, I enjoy reading manga (especially in genres such as drama, comedy, and slice of life).
+I also love playing online games such as DOTA2 with my friends.